AlekseiGrigorev/CopySQLDataTool/README.md

 Copy data from one database or instance to another.
 Works with MySQL, Clickhouse and another go database/sql interface databases.

+* Flexible selective data copying based on queries - copy only what you need and save time and resources
+* Copy data in parts - copy data in chunks to avoid overloading the database
+* Multithreaded data copying from multiple tables - speed up the data copying process

 ## Repository

 <https://github.com/AlekseiGrigorev/CopySQLDataTool>